pcamus/weather_balloon_2026/software/README.md

 The power consumption of the module was measured and is on the order of 140 mWh for an hour.
 My 3.6V 14450 batteries have a capacity of 3Wh
 A file size estimate is 46 kb for an hour.

+balloon2026_1_1.py is the next main file.
+I uses another module for the lps22hb : lps22hb.py

+After testing the code with success, I asked Gemini AI to show me some weaknesses and to correct the code